Lens Implants

 The following lens implants are available for patients seeking to improve their vision as either an RLE/CLE procedure or as part of cataract eye surgery:

-Toric Implants are a refractive surgery procedure that can help correct your vision for:
+Toric Implants are a cataract and RLE/CLE surgery procedure that can help correct your vision for:

-Multifocal Implants.
-A Multifocal Lens Implant is a lens that has a different power in the center of the lens and another power in the periphery of the lens so that vision can be focused for far or near out of the same eye.
-Consequently, a Multifocal Lens can help correct Nearsightedness, Farsightedness, and Presbyopia.
-The two FDA approved implants are the Restor multifocal lens by Alcon (link) and the Rezoom multifocal lens by Abott Medical Optics.
 There is the potential for more side effects like night glare and halos with these lenses than are usually seen with Monofocal Implants.
-Your surgeon should discuss these side effects with you to help you decide whether to choose this option.
-The only advantage of a multifocal lens is to reduce or eliminate the need for reading glasses (presbyopia).
+Your lens implant or cataract surgeon should discuss these side effects with you to help you decide whether to choose this type of IOL and which one.
+The main advantage of a multifocal lens is to reduce or eliminate the need for reading glasses (presbyopia).
 Multifocal Lens Implants do not reduce Astigmatism.
-For patients who have Multifocal Lens Implants, Limbal Relaxing Incisions may help reduce Astigmatism (and glasses and contacts lenses are also options that may reduce or correct any Astigmatism in that eye).
+For patients who have Multifocal Lens Implants, Astigmatic Incisions may help reduce Astigmatism (and glasses and contacts lenses are also options that may reduce or correct any Astigmatism in that eye).

-Multifocal Lenses are a refractive surgery procedure that can help correct your vision for:
+Multifocal Lenses are an IOL procedure that can help correct your vision for:

-Multifocal Lens implants are generally not covered by insurance and will add approximately $900 for the additional cost of the implant plus an additional fee for the refractive surgeon to implant the lens.
+Multlfocal IOLs are generally not covered by insurance and will add a charge of upwards of $1,000 for the additional cost of a Mutifocal IOL plus an additional fee for the refractive surgeon to implant this lens.

 Accommodating Implants are a refractive surgery procedure that can help correct your vision for: